Azure/azure-sdk/docs/python/design.md

 {% include requirement/MUST id="python-client-naming" %} name service client types with a **Client** suffix.

-{% include requirement/MUST id="python-client-sync-async" %} provide separate sync and async clients.
+{% include requirement/MUST id="python-client-sync-async-separate-clients" %} provide separate sync and async clients.
 See the [Async Support](#async-support) section for more information.

 ```python
 # Yes